eugenia1984/english/free_code_camp_english/greeting_in_the_first_day_at_office.md

 You can use **it is not** to make negative statements in the present simple.
 It negates or says something isn't a certain way.
 It's is a contraction of it and is.

 ---

+---

+## DIALOG 4

+-> `How is everything?` is a way to ask someone how they are and how things are going in their life.

+-> When you want to present one person to another, you can use the phrase: `let me introduce you to [name]` (name being the person's name).
+For example: Let me introduce you to Daniel.

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/>